bsoung/xianghorse_view_tool/README.md

 ## Usage

-Contains a method called "copyright" which takes a name and messagage argument.
+Contains a method called "copyright" which takes a name and message argument.

 ## Development